egberts/egberts.github.io-src/content/articles/vim-syntax-file-layout.md

 * System - /usr/share/vim/vim81/syntax
 * Local - $HOME/.vim/syntax

-One will use `vim` as our choice of editor in this blog demostration.
+One will use `vim` as our choice of editor in this blog demonstration.
 You will find that `vim` also has its own syntax highlighting for its own Vimscript format.